nextthingco/docs/CHIP_Pro-Docs/source/includes/_support.md

 ### Why won’t GadgetOS use my settings from /etc/network/interfaces?

-Gadget OS uses Connman to manage all network connections, which does not support /etc/network/interfaces and will override any of those settings.
+GadgetOS uses Connman to manage all network connections, which does not support /etc/network/interfaces and will override any of those settings.
 Instead, Connman uses its own settings file, which can be found here:

 ```
 /var/lib/connman/*/settings